 Tattoos must be discreetly and completely covered at all times.
 The only acceptable means of coverage for tattoos would be articles of clothing such as a long sleeved undershirt, tattoo sleeves, pants or makeup.
 Tattoo sleeves must be worn as a set and can be a neutral color, such as black or white.
 If you choose to use makeup, it should natural-looking and cover the tattoo completely.
 Based on your role, makeup may not be permitted.

 Ear Gauges are not permitted within the Disney Look guidelines.
-The lobe must be completely closed and no light can be visible through the hole (with the gauge or earring out) once you arrive.
+The lobe must be completely closed and no light can be visible through the hole (with the gauge in or out) once you arrive.
 Jewelry, spacers, retainers, or plugs are not permitted in any body piercing, including non-visible piercings, while working.
 Failure to meet this guideline will result in being sent home.

 Banquets, Culinary, Custodial and Food & Beverage Roles